Sentiero Grandi Alberi: The “Trail of big trees” Hike Near Vicenza, Italy

 Where is the Sentiero Grandi Alberi located?

-They call the mountains here in this area the Piccole Dolomiti or (small Dolomites in English).
-They are a mountain range southeast of Trentino and are much lower in elevation than the Dolomites.
+The mountains in this area are called the Piccole Dolomiti or (small Dolomites in English).
+They are a mountain range southeast of Trentino and much lower in elevation than the Dolomites.

-The Piccolo Dolomites are above the town of Schio and are made up of a group, Pasubio, Craega, Cornetto, and Cinque Croce.
-The peaks are just about 200 meters high and this area was part of some of the most intense fighting during WWI.
+The Piccolo Dolomites are above the town of Schio and consist of Pasubio, Craega, Cornetto, and Cinque Croce.
+The peaks are just about 200 meters high, and this area was involved in some of the most intense fighting during WWI.

 What are some of the features of the Sentiero Grandi Alberi